 Engine: Cadillac V8 DOHC 5.5 liter + Bosch/Williams/XTrac hybrid systems

-The American manufacturer continues with two sides as early as 2023 and at least three cars and two teams were announced: Chip Ganassi Racing represents Cadillac in IMSA and also in WEC, with a model in each series and Action Express is only in America. and more than one car – the possibility of Caddy in the Michelin Endurance Cup is not excluded, but at the same time it is not reasonable to think that this can only be 2024.
+The American manufacturer continues on two fronts already in 2023 and at least three cars and two teams were announced: Chip Ganassi Racing represents Cadillac in IMSA and also in WEC, with a model in each series and Action Express is only in the USA and more. car at least – the possibility of Caddy in the Michelin Endurance Cup races is not excluded, but at the same time it is not reasonable to think that this can only be in 2024.

 Engine: Ferrari (power plant not specified) + Hybrid systems

-Ferrari launched its Hypercar at Fiorano, its test track, with drivers from the Ferrari GT Competizione program under Antonello Coletta.
-The race will be run by AF Corse, owned by Amato Ferrari.
-There will be two full-season cars in the WEC in 2023, a year which marks the return of the Italians and the factory team at the 24h of Le Mans to the competition’s premier class after half a century.
+Ferrari launched its Hypercar at Fiorano, its test track, with drivers from the Ferrari GT Competizione program under the responsibility of Antonello Coletta.
+Driving will be done by AF Corse, owned by Amato Ferrari.
+There will be two full-season cars in the WEC in 2023, a year which marks the return of the Italians and the factory team to the 24h of Le Mans in the main class of the competition after half a century.